Fractional executive: Structure

 Fractional executives may work as independent contractors or as part of a fractional firm.
 However, they differ from business consultant because they take an active leadership or management role in the company that hires them, implementing changes and leading the organization just as their permanent counterpart would.
 They are usually hired on a long-term basis, and usually with some type of retainer, but they do not work full-time for any particular organization.
 They are utilized across a diverse range of industries, including technology, healthcare, and professional services, where organizations seek executive expertise without the commitment of full-time employment.

 They differ from consultants, interim executives, advisors, coaches, or other part-time workers as fractional management can be seen as a specialized evolution of interim and temporary management, but with key distinctions.
 While interim management traditionally focuses on high-impact, full-time leadership for a defined period—often in response to a crisis or transformation—fractional management offers part-time executive leadership on an ongoing basis.
 Common fractional positions include Chief Financial Officers (CFOs), who are responsible for financial strategy and governance; Chief Marketing Officers (CMOs), who oversee marketing and brand development; and Chief Technology Officers (CTOs), who direct technological initiatives and digital transformation.

 The advantage of hiring such leaders is the ability to have access to highly skilled experts while removing the cost burden of a full-time headcount.
+They also do not attract the additional "hidden" costs of employment such as employer's tax, holiday or sick pay or employer pension contributions.
 The scope and duration of these engagements vary, typically involving 10 to 30 hours of work per week over a period ranging from several months to multiple years, depending on organizational requirements.
 The main disadvantage is that they are less committed to the business compared to a full time leader as they split their focus between different businesses.

 A couple of examples of specifically named Fractional Executives are Fractional CIO, Fractional CMO, Fractional COO, Fractional CEO, Fractional Sales Manager, VP of Sales, or CSO, Fractional CFO.
 The model is frequently adopted by companies experiencing transitional or growth phases, such as those preparing for funding rounds, mergers and acquisitions, or expansion into new markets.